 We've organized them from the simplest solutions to more comprehensive ones so you can easily choose the best for you:

 Perfect for beginners and those investing only through a single broker.
+Single-broker only β they won't consolidate accounts across brokers, currencies or non-listed asset classes.
 These platforms offer several advantages:

 Everything in one place: your checking account, savings, and investments